realA10001986/Time-Circuits-Display/README.md

 ### Other means

-The alarm can also be signalled through the [TT-OUT pin](-signals-alarm) to third party props, as well as wirelessly through [BTTFN](#connecting-props-wirelessly-bttf-network-bttfn) and [Home Assistant](#home-assistant--mqtt).
+An alarm can also be signalled through the [TT-OUT pin](-signals-alarm) to third party props, as well as wirelessly through [BTTFN](#connecting-props-wirelessly-bttf-network-bttfn) and [Home Assistant](#home-assistant--mqtt).
 Note that only the original alarm is transmitted, not repeated alarms resulting from Snooze.

 ## Count-down timer